-The ancient Greek and Roman empires stretched far across the Mediterranean.
-Borrowing the idea of coins from Asia Minor, they used it to great effect to promote their rulers, achievements, and the gods that protected them.
-The coins were minted by hand in workshops using precious metals such as gold, silver, bronze, and electrum.
+The ancient Greek and Roman empires stretched far across the Mediterranean and beyond.
+Borrowing the idea of coins from Asia Minor, they used coins to promote their rulers, achievements, and the gods that protected them.
+The coins were minted by hand in workshops using precious metals such as gold, silver, bronze and electrum.

 The First Coins